utopia-foss/dantro/doc/data_io/transform.rst

 Meta-Operations
 ---------------
-In essence, the transformation framework as described above can be used to define a sequence of data operations, just like a sequential program code could do.
+In essence, the transformation framework, as described above, can be used to define a sequence of data operations, just like a sequential program code could do.
 Now, what if parts of these operations are used multiple times?
 In a typical computer program, one would define a *function* to modularize part of the program.
 The *equivalent* construct in the data transformation framework is a so-called **meta-operation**, which can be characterized in the following way: